adrigabzu/Data_analysis_exercises/README.md

 - Clone the repository or download it as a ZIP file and extract it to your computer (Click on green button <> Code to download).
 - Open the folder in RStudio and open the R project file `Data_analysis_exercises.Rproj`.
 This will set the working directory to the project folder.
-- You can then open the R scripts in the `scripts` folder and run the code line by line or in chunks.
+- You can then open the R scripts in the `src` folder (aka source) and run the code line by line or in chunks.